Skip to main content

 But then, we passed through the clouds.

-The sky all around was bright blue, the sun shining so brightly that t was almost blinding to look out the window.
-Below us were those clouds, that ones that seemed so dreary from below.
+The sky all around was bright blue, the sun shining so brightly that it was almost blinding to look out the window.
+Below us were those clouds, the ones that seemed so dreary from below.
 From above, they were thick and fluffy and white, the sun reflecting off them with a brightness seldom seen from the ground.
 In the midst of the storm it was ugly, but above the storm there was incredible beauty.

 It didn't stop with the fluffy clouds, though.
 We rose higher, and the clouds spread to form a solid blanket beneath us.
 As strange as it sounds, they almost seemed to be protecting the world below.
 The radiance with which the sun shone off of that blanket of clouds was unbelievable--I wish I had had my camera with me to capture just a hint of what I saw.